 Reintroducing foods one at a time is a critical part of any detox diet.
 That way you can identify which foods - if any - your body is sensitive to.

 I recommend starting with whatever item you are craving intensely.
 Add this group of foods or food item and eat that along with all the other allowed foods, but nothing else.
 So if you crave bread, try eating this glutenous food and see if you experience issues.
 Or if you really want meat, add that.
-But if you experience unpleasant symptoms that you did experience during your week of detoxing, eliminate it again – if not permanently, at least so you can introduce another food type and see if it causes problems.
+But if you experience unpleasant symptoms that you did experience during your week of detoxing, eliminate it again – if not permanently, at least so you can introduce another food type and see if it causes concerns.
 If you are eating two food groups and one causes unpleasant symptoms, you will be unable to determine whether other foods cause issues as well, unless you try them one by one.

 If you do not experience any other physical or mental symptoms, introduce the next food, like sugar or caffeine – and again, have that with the allowed foods plus whatever groups of foods you have already started eating again.
 Take note of any different feelings or symptoms in your journal.